rahulsidpatil/qlikapp/README.md

 # Licensing

-qlikapp is under the Apache 2.0 license.
+qlikapp is under the MIT License.